fresh-eggs/arcsight_monitoring/README.md

 # arcsight_monitoring
-Zabbix templates and custom python agents designed to monitor Arcsight connectors.

-This repository consists of two major components.
+Are you looking for an easy way to monitor your Arcsight Connectors with the help of Zabbix?
+Then feel free to keep reading.

-WHAT IS THIS
+## WHAT IS THIS
-A somewhat exhaustive monitoring solution for an Arcsight Connector Appliance with the help of zabbix, python and discovery rules.
+A somewhat exhaustive monitoring solution for an Arcsight Connector Appliance with the help of zabbix discovery rules and python.
 RHEL 6.6+ tested.

-\n

-THE PIECES
+## THE PIECES
 The first is essentially a custom zabbix agent written from scratch in python.
 It is a multithreaded application designed to provide an Arcsight Administrator an easy, self healing way to instantly begin monitoring their connector appliances with zabbix.